-(5) First described by Thomas Addison, an autoimmune disease impacting this organ is the most common cause of pernicious anemia.
+(10) An autoimmune disease impacting this organ is the most common cause of pernicious anemia.
+This organ's intrinsic factor is required to absorb vitamin B12.
 Infections with H. pylori bacteria and misuse of NSAID [[EN-sed]] painkillers are the most common causes of ulcers in this organ.
 This organ releases chyme [[KIME]] into the duodenum [[doo-AH-deh-num]] of the small intestine.
 For the point, name this organ that digests food with its namesake acid.